-If you are more or less familiar with Omega’s “real” pilot’s watches, you will immediately notice that the generously proportioned body of the new Z-33 is based on the design that we have already seen on their c.910/c.911 series of watches that were in production in the late 1960s and early 1970s.
+If you are more or less familiar with Omega’s “real” pilot watches, you will immediately notice that the generously proportioned body of the new Z-33 is based on their late 1960s and early 1970s c.910/c.911 series.

 Frankly, I am somewhat disturbed by the size of this thing.
 Omega implies that this is a true companion of a modern pilot that one can wear with a pressure suit and operate with gloved hands.
 Yet, I have a feeling (and the official water resistance rating of just 30 meters does nothing but reinforce it) that it will mostly be worn by desktop pilots and for many of them, the piece is going to be prohibitively huge.

 Since the ref.
-325.92.43.79.01.001 is not equipped with a photovoltaic element, the Swiss watchmaker tried to save some energy using a pair of red LCD displays with automatic luminosity control: the displays will dim in total darkness and will achieve maximum brightness under a sun.
+325.92.43.79.01.001 doesn’t have a photovoltaic element, Omega tried to save some energy using a pair of red LCD displays with automatic luminosity control.
+The displays will dim in total darkness and will achieve maximum brightness under a sun.
 Must be very handy.

 There are only two problems with this watch.